MainulDip/WordPressStudy/README.md

 ## Overview:
 This is a personalized mini Docs or guide for day to day used wordpress development.
+Start from here https://developer.wordpress.org/
 ### WordPress Dev Environment Setup (Official):
 https://github.com/WordPress/wordpress-develop